 Whitehatters Computer Security Club

 The Whitehatters Computer Security Club (WCSC) is a Student Government Activity and Service funded organization at the University of South Florida.
 WCSC was originally founded in 2005 with the goal of developing a competitive team to play in DEFCON's Capture the Flag competition.
+WCSC is open to students of all majors interested in cybersecurity and cybersecurity competitions and is a Computer Science and Engineering (CSE) student organization.

 Our weekly meetings happen every Friday of the Spring and Fall semesters.
 The talks are about anything related to security -- binary exploitation, networks, cryptography, red/blue teaming, operating systems, hardware.
 Please let us know if you are interested in doing a technical presentation in one of our meetings, we will love you to!
 Please check our Calendar or Announcements pages to find out the time and location of these meetings, as they might change.